casact/chainladder-python/docs/modules/methods.rst

 The :class:`MackChainladder` model can be regarded as a special form of a weighted linear regression through the origin for each development period.
-By using a regression framework, statistics about the variability of the data and the parameter estimates allows for the estimation of prediciton errors.
+By using a regression framework, statistics about the variability of the data and the parameter estimates allows for the estimation of prediction errors.
 The Mack Chainladder method is the most basic of stochastic methods.